GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

 ## Pre-requisites

-In order to protect the your game server traffic, your GameFabric installation requires:
+In order to protect your game server's traffic, your GameFabric installation requires:

 - Protection support enabled, usually indicated by the presence of the Protection/SteelShield navigation item.
 - Sites that support SteelShield, e.g. bare-metal.

 ## Mitigations

-SteelShield provides mitigations that are tailored to check and let through only specific game or network traffic.
+SteelShield provides mitigations that are tailored to check and only allow specific network traffic.
 To make use of the pre-defined mitigations you must create a new Protocol.

 ## Protocols

-A Protocol – sometimes referred to as Protection Protocol, to distinguish it from a network protocol such as UDP or TCP – describes the application protocol used by your game traffic or service.
+A Protocol — sometimes referred to as Protection Protocol, to distinguish it from a network protocol such as UDP or TCP, describes the application protocol used by your game traffic or service.

 When you create a new Protocol, you must select a Mitigation and a network protocol.